anamika2320004/4-Bit-binary-to-gray-code-converter/README.md

 ## 📌 Overview
 This project implements a **4-bit Binary to Gray Code Converter** in **Verilog**.
 It demonstrates **code conversion, combinational logic, and truth tables**.
-A testbench is included to verify all input combinations and generate waveforms for **GTKWave**.
+A testbench is included to verify all input combinations and generate waveforms for **EPWave**.

 ---